wp-plugins/woocommerce-dymo-print/readme.txt

 This free version may be used as is.
 If you want more options and support you can buy WooCommerce DYMO Print Pro for only &euro; 19,00.
 The plugin adds a new side panel on the order page to allow shop managers to print out DYMO labels on the fly.
 This is useful for a lot of shops and makes live a lot easier ;-) .

+**DYMO and Windows 8.1**
+In some situations WooCommerce DYMO Print is not working on Windows 8.1.
+This depends on your computer configuration.
+Please see FAQ for more info.

 **Features**